 It should be noted that the f-MLE filters are iterative filters, where the number of iterations is configurable.
 Thus assuming prior knowledge of a homogeneous area, by increasing the iteration number, the speckle suppression power can be improved arbitrarily.
 But of course, such knowledge is only theoretical and may be difficult to obtain for real-life scenarios.

-Concerning the comparison with other state-of-the-art filters, please see my answer below.
+Concerning the comparison with other state-of-the-art filters, please refers to the reply for comment related to Fig 5.15.

 Comment: